 BREASTFEEDING WOMEN CODE PRIORITY 360 OTHER MEDICAL CONDITIONS I Diseases or conditions with nutritional implications that are not included in any of the other medical conditions.
 The current condition, or treatment for the condition, MUST be severe enough to affect nutritional status.
 Including, but not limited to: juvenile rheumatoid arthritis (JRA), lupus erythematosus, cardiorespiratory diseases, heart disease, cystic fibrosis, Persistent Asthma (moderate or severe) requiring daily medication.
 Presence of medical condition(s) diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Specific medical condition; a description of how the disease, condition or treatment affects nutritional status and the name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed medical condition severe enough to compromise nutritional status 361 DEPRESSION 1 Presence of clinical depression, including postpartum depression, diagnosed, documented, or reported by a physician, clinical psychologist or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+High Risk: Diagnosed medical condition severe enough to compromise nutritional status.
+361 DEPRESSION I Presence of clinical depression, including postpartum depression, diagnosed, documented, or reported by a physician, clinical psychologist or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of physician, clinical psychologist or someone working under a doctor's orders that is treating this condition in the participant's health record.

 BREASTFEEDING WOMEN CODE PRIORITY 362 DEVELOPMENTAL, SENSORY OR MOTOR DELAYS INTERFERING WITH ABILITY TO EAT I Developmental, sensory or motor delays include but are not limited to: minimal brain function, feeding problems due to developmental delays, birth injury, head trauma, brain damage, other disabilities.
 Document: Specific condition/description of the delay and how it interferes with the ability to eat and the name of the physician that is treating this condition in the participant's health record.
 High Risk: Developmental, sensory or motor delay interfering with ability to eat.
 363 PRE-DIABETES I Presence of pre-diabetes diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed pre-diabetes 371 MATERNAL SMOKING I Any smoking of cigarettes, pipes or cigars.
-Document: Number of cigarettes or cigars smoked, or number of times pipe smoked, on WIC Assessment/Certification Form.
+High Risk: Diagnosed pre-diabetes.
+371 NICOTINE AND TOBACCO USE I Any use of products that contain nicotine and/or tobacco to include but not limited to cigarettes, pipes, cigars, electronic nicotine delivery systems (e- cigarettes, vaping devices), hookahs, smokeless tobacco (chewing tobacco, snuff, dissolvables), or nicotine replacement therapies (gums, patches).
+Document: Type and frequency of use of nicotine and/or tobacco products, on WIC Assessment/Certification Form (ex.
+Document daily/weekly use of # cigarettes, # puffs or cartridges of e-cigarette, # of patches, # of pinches of smokeless tobacco).